QWaveSystems/Melon_S3_FPGA/README.md

 ## FPGA Development using Xilinx ISE Webpack

+ [ISE® WebPACK™](https://www.xilinx.com/products/design-tools/ise-design-suite/ise-webpack.html) design software is the industry´s only FREE, fully featured front-to-back FPGA design solution.
+ISE WebPACK is the ideal downloadable solution for FPGA and offering HDL synthesis and simulation, implementation, device fitting, and JTAG programming.
+ISE WebPACK delivers a complete, front-to-back design flow providing instant access to the ISE features and functionality at no cost.
+Xilinx has created a solution that allows convenient productivity by providing a design solution that is always up to date with error-free downloading and single file installation. **After generated *.bit file you can then upload it to the Melon S3 FPGA via WiFi.**

  - The shipped example for Xilinx ISE VHDL project is located at **"Example_VHDL/Test_LED.zip"** from this repository, Open it with Xilinx ISE.
 Refer the setting below **Spartan3E , XC3S500E, PQ208, Speed Grade (-4)**

    <img src="http://ftp.qwavesys.com/MelonS3/ise001.png" data-canonical-src="http://ftp.qwavesys.com/MelonS3/ise001.png" width="400"/>